|Comic book ad for the cereal.|

 Over the course of the first season, new mutants were introduced and a competition emerged between the X-Men and Brotherhood to recruit them.
 Amongst them were the teleporting Nightcrawler (Brad Swaile, retaining the character’s German accent), who enjoyed goofing around and used an image inducer to hide his blue-fur and tail to appear normal; and Shadowcat (Maggie Blue O’Hara, who had a Valley girl accent during the first season), a sheltered young girl who could phase her body through solid objects.
 Rogue (Meghan Black), who could absorb a person’s memories and abilities with skin-to-skin contact, received the most drastic reimagining.
 She was portrayed as a reclusive and paranoid Goth girl who had an understandable angst about her powers keeping her from any kind of physical contact.
 She was initially tricked by Mystique, later revealed to have been her adoptive mother, into joining the Brotherhood until Rogue learned the truth and joined the X-Men.
 She also had a crush on Cyclops and showed an open resentment towards Jean and their affections for each other (replacing the traditional Wolverine-Jean-Cyclops love triangle due to the new age difference).

 Created specifically for the show was Evan Daniels, aka Spyke (Neil Denis).
 Storm’s nephew, he had the ability to produce bone-like spikes from his skin.
 He was introduced with a quickly-dropped rivalry with Quicksilver after the speedster framed Spyke for a robbery.
 Of Spyke’s creation, supervising producer Boyd Kirkland had stated that they needed more diversity in their cast, and none of the pre-existing mutants fit the bill.
+He was originally going to be called “Armadillo” and featured a cornrow hairstyle, but they ultimately went with the different name and took inspiration from skateboarding magazines to give him a hip contemporary style.
 When the underground mutant outcasts known as the Morlocks debuted in the third season, Spyke eventually left the X-Men to join them and become a vigilante.
 The Morlocks themselves, while featuring familiar faces, also had several new mutants created for the series.